MartinDesrosiers/martin-desrosiers/README.md

 2 - Launch the command firebase login

+3 - Do changes, then launch the command npm run build

-3 - Launch the command firebase deploy
+4 - Launch the command firebase deploy